amartincolby/Rust-Quick-Guide/README.md

 The syntax structures above the function are called attributes.
 They allow a developer to specify how the function is the be handled by the compiler.
 In these examples, four linting settings are being disabled and an attribute for the library Tokio is being applied to enable async.
 Async will be discussed later.
-More attributes will be covered later. */
+More attributes will be covered shortly. */

-#[allow(unused_variables)]
 #[allow(unused_assignments)]
 #[allow(dead_code)]
 #[allow(unused_mut)]
 #[tokio::main]
 async fn main() {

+    /*----------------------------------------------
+    * Attributes
+    *----------------------------------------------
+    */

+    /* Attributes, as seen at the top of the main() function, are simply metadata for the compiler.
+They let you ignore certain errors, transform code, generate code, communicate with 3rd party tools, or enable features that are not active by default.
+They cannot be used to break the type system or suppress errors.
+Many attributes will be shown in thie tutorial.

+    There are two forms of attributes: outer and inner.
+Outer attributes are like the examples above main().
+They affect the thing they are declared directly before.
+Inner attributes affect the thing in which they exist.
+Inner attributes do not work lexically.
+They apply to the entire entity in which they are declared.
+The primary use of inner attributes is for being declared at the top of a module or file, thus affecting all of its members. */

+    /* The below applies to all children of main().
+It could have easily been declared as an outer attribute as well. */
+    #![allow(unused_variables)]

+    /* Attributes in Rust have similar abilities to some code hygiene and linting tools.
+The standard linting implementation is called Clippy in a cheeky nod to Microsoft's gone-but-not-forgotten Office helper.
+Custom lints can be developed. */

+    #[allow(non_camel_case_types)]
+    type the_answer = i32; // Only works for this.

+    /* Attributes can denote deprecated functionality.
+When compiled, warnings will appear whenever deprecated code is called or otherwise used. */

+    #[deprecated]
+    fn deprecated_function() {
+        println!("This is deprecated")
+    }

+    // This will throw a warning and have a visual strike-through in IDEs. deprecated_function();

+    /* Attributes are used to denote functions that are tests.
+This allows easy co-location of tests with their implementations.
+Testing will be discussed in a dedicated section. */

     /*----------------------------------------------
     * Items